hypercube-software/Audio-Workshops/site/docs/JavaFX.md

 ### Bloated Events

 There is a good reason for the existence of `EventType` in JavaFX but man.... this is so ugly.
-In order to create you custom event you have to:
+In order to create your custom event you have to:

 - Create a class inhering from `javafx.event.Event`
 - Create an `javafx.event.EventType` with a unique name (a string)